 Unfortunately there are many scams on internet, so you need to make sure that your money is on “safe hands”.

 One of the most important Financial Authorities is the Financial Conduct Authority, which is based in United Kingdom, also known as FCA.
 They have a register where you can check if the broker you are interested in is regulated or not.

 Another important aspect is the fees that your broker charges you for buying/selling shares/funds.
 These fees are money that you are not earning, and over time, they can have a huge impact on your portfolio.
 Due to this, it’s important to pick a broker that has low fees.

 It’s very important to review the fees that the broker charges and pick one broker that offers the cheapest fees for the investment products that you are going to use.

-It is a authorised by the Financial Conduct Authority and the Netherlands Authority for the Financial Markets.
+This broker is fully regulated.
+It is a authorised by the Financial Conduct Authority (FCA) and the Netherlands Authority for the Financial Markets.